cubefs/cubefs/docs/source/tools/cli.md

 ./cfs-cli cluster freeze [true/false]        # Freeze the cluster.
 After setting it to `true`, when the partition is full, the cluster will not automatically allocate new partitions.
 ./cfs-cli cluster threshold [float]     # Set the memory threshold for each MetaNode in the cluster.
 If the memory usage reaches this threshold, all the meta partition will be readOnly. [float] should be a float number between 0 and 1.
 ./cfs-cli cluster set [flags]    # Set the parameters of the cluster.
+./cfs-cli cluster volDeletionDelayTime [VOLDELETIONDELAYTIME] # Set Volume Deletion DelayTime, Set the `volDeletionDelayTime` configuration, measured in hours, which represents the number of hours after enabling delayed volume deletion when the volume will be permanently deleted.
+Prior to that, it will be marked for deletion and can be recovered. default is 48 hours.
 ```

 ### MetaData Management